This post may contain affiliate links. Please see our disclosure policy.

 4. Dry with a microfiber cloth for extra shine and to remove any streaks.

-Check out the full video tutorial here in the recipe card!
+Check out the full video tutorial here in the recipe card or step-by-step photos in the post above!

 Tried this recipe?Mention @our_oily_house or tag #ouroilyhouse!